gileck/simple-site-renderer/README.md

 # viewer-demo

-A simple viewer implementation with focus on platform.
+A simple viewer implementation that demonstrate how the viewer + wixCode works.

 run yarn && yarn start and go to http://localhost:3000/